Support

 Source: Kupi.com AI

 Fans of classical Japanese art and quiet gardens should visit the Nezu Museum.
-It houses a magnificent collection of East Asian antiquities, and the museum itself is surrounded by a traditional landscape garden, considered one of the most beautiful in the city.
-To immerse yourself in the atmosphere of old Tokyo, check out the Suga Shrine, known for its picturesque staircases and traditional architecture.
+It houses a magnificent collection of East Asian antiquities, and the museum itself is surrounded by a traditional landscaped garden, considered one of the most beautiful in the city.
+To immerse yourself in the atmosphere of old Tokyo, stop by Suga Shrine, known for its picturesque staircases and traditional architecture.

 Suga Shrine.
 Illustration.